Andy Griffith on DVD

 In the early-seventies, Andy Griffith, Don Knotts and Jerry Van Dyke could be seen performing their comedy act at Ceasar's Palace in Vegas and Harrahs in Lake Tahoe.
 Glen Ash (The New Andy Griffith Show) did his routine as an opening act for Andy Griffith's 1975 comedy concerts.

-In 1977, Abel was developed with Andy Griffith as a small town southern sheriff, but it went nowhere.
 Griffith starred in another fondly remembered but short-lived series, one with a sci-fi twist, Salvage-I in 1979.

-Jim Fritzell and Everett Greenbaum went on to write for other hot sitcoms, most notably MASH.
-Fritzell passed away in 1979.
+Jim Fritzell and Everett Greenbaum went on to write for other hot sitcoms, most notably M*A*S*H. Fritzell passed away in 1979.

 After Mayberry RFD, George Lindsay continued playing his Goober character on Hee Haw (in syndication) for a couple of decades.
 Lindsay co-wrote and starred in Goober and the Trucker's Paradise, a 1978 sitcom pilot with the former Mayberry resident operating a truck stop frequented by bodacious babes.
 It failed to get picked up.
+Lindsey died in 2012.

 Buddy Foster (Mike Jones) watched his star fall just as his sister Jodie's was rising.
 He turned to hard drugs as a teenager, smoking PCP and shooting heroin.
 Buddy earned over a half-million dollars in his career as a child actor with the money supposedly going into a trust fund until his eighteenth birthday.